-- a.
-Office of Environment, Health, Safety and Security. - (1) Develops, coordinates, and interprets the Department's information security policy consistent with strategies and policies governing the protection of national security and other critical assets entrusted to the Department. - (2) Manages United States government policy standards for Restricted Data and Formerly Restricted Data. - (3) Designates the senior agency official responsible for directing and administering the DOE information security program, pursuant to Executive Order 13526, section 5.4(d).

-- (4) Approves the methods of transmission of classified mail to foreign governments. - (5) Coordinates with program offices regarding the release or disclosure of FGI. - (6) Coordinates with program offices regarding the release or disclosure of classified information to foreign government(s). - (7) Maintains documentation for emergency disclosures involving RD or FRD. - (8) Fulfills program office responsibilities for security at DOE Headquarters.
+- b.
+DOE Operations Security Coordinating Officials (DOCO).
+Each DOCO is responsible for coordinating OPSEC information and activities across DOE Program Offices and NNSA to improve coordination, avoid conflict, and facilitate efficient use of resources. - c.
+Office of Environment, Health, Safety and Security. - (1) Develops, coordinates, and interprets the Department's information security policy consistent with strategies and policies governing the protection of national security and other critical assets entrusted to the Department. - (2) Manages United States government policy standards for Restricted Data and Formerly Restricted Data. - (3) Designates the senior agency official responsible for directing and administering the DOE information security program, pursuant to Executive Order 13526, section 5.4(d). - (4) Approves the methods of transmission of classified mail to foreign governments. - (5) Coordinates with program offices regarding the release or disclosure of FGI. - (6) Coordinates with program offices regarding the release or disclosure of classified information to foreign government(s). - (7) Maintains documentation for emergency disclosures involving RD or FRD. - (8) Fulfills program office responsibilities for security at DOE Headquarters.

-b.
+d.
 Office of the Chief Information Officer.

-- (1) Provides DOE directives for protection and handling of cyber forms of classified information. - (2) Provides DOE directives for the security of the information systems that store classified information. - (3) Provides DOE directives to ensure that classified information is only processed on information systems that achieve the appropriate requirements for national security systems. - c.
+- (1) Provides DOE directives for protection and handling of cyber forms of classified information. - (2) Provides DOE directives for the security of the information systems that store classified information.

+- (3) Provides DOE directives to ensure that classified information is only processed on information systems that achieve the appropriate requirements for national security systems. - e.
 Program Secretarial Offices.
-Establish implementing direction to their Program Offices to ensure that all applicable laws, regulations, policies, directives and other requirements are followed or achieved, and that classified information is properlyprotected and controlled.
+Establish implementing direction to their Program Offices to ensure that all applicable laws, regulations, policies, directives and other requirements are followed or achieved, and that classified information is properly protected and controlled.

-d.
+f.
 DOE Program Offices.

-- (1) Implement the senior agency official's policies for directing and administering the DOE information security program (Executive Order 13526, section 5.4(d)). - (2) Provide implementing direction to their organizations and contractors to ensure that all applicable laws, regulations, policies, directives and other requirements are followed or achieved. - (3) Approve release or disclosure of FGI. - (4) Manage and approve the release and disclosure of U.S. classified information to foreign governments. - (5) Maintain documentation for emergency disclosures involving NSI, RD, and FRD.

-(6) Designate information security authorities and define their roles and responsibilities for their programs, sites, facilities, and operations.

-- (7) Ensure that contracting officers incorporate the CRD and all programspecific implementing instructions, into those contracts that involve classified information, classified matter or nuclear materials and contain DEAR clause 952.204 2, Security Requirements. - (8) Ensures that approved documentation for their programs, sites, facilities, and operations is developed and maintained, including, but not limited to the following: - (a) Security plans; - (b) Nonconforming storage; - (c) Release and disclosure of FGI; - (d) Transport of classified information by a specific individual(s) outside the United States; and - (e) Copies of receipts for physical transfer of classified information to foreign governments.
+- (1) Implement the senior agency official's policies for directing and administering the DOE information security program (Executive Order 13526, section 5.4(d)). - (2) Provide implementing direction to their organizations and contractors to ensure that all applicable laws, regulations, policies, directives, and other requirements are followed or achieved. - (3) Approve release or disclosure of FGI. - (4) Manage and approve the release and disclosure of U.S. classified information to foreign governments. - (5) Maintain documentation for emergency disclosures involving NSI, RD, and FRD. - (6) Designate information security authorities and define their roles and responsibilities for their programs, sites, facilities, and operations. - (7) Ensure that contracting officers incorporate the CRD and all programspecific implementing instructions, into those contracts that involve classified information, classified matter, or nuclear materials and contain DEAR clause 952.204 2, Security Requirements. - (8) Ensures that approved documentation for their programs, sites, facilities, and operations is developed and maintained, including, but not limited to the following: - (a) Security plans; - (b) Nonconforming storage; - (c) Release and disclosure of FGI; - (d) Transport of classified information by a specific individual(s) outside the United States; and g.
+National Nuclear Security Administration.